Skip to main content

 Prerequisites

-• CloudBase CLI has been installed locally CloudBase CLI
+• CloudBase CLI has been installed locally

 Operation Mechanism

-Trigger MethodEvent-drivenHTTP Request
+Trigger MethodEvent-DrivenHTTP Request

 Core Features

-Web Function has the following core capabilities:
+HTTP Cloud Function provides the following core capabilities:

-• WebSocket Support: Supports WebSocket long-lived connection communication
+• WebSocket Support: Supports WebSocket long-connection communication.

-• File Upload and Download: Supports file upload and download operations
+• File Upload and Download: Supports file upload and download operations.

-• Framework Compatibility: Compatible with mainstream Web frameworks such as Express.js and Koa.js
+• Framework Compatibility: Compatible with mainstream Web frameworks such as Express.js and Koa.js.

 Applicable Scenarios

-• Web Application Migration: Migrate existing Web applications to a Serverless architecture
+• Web Application Migration: Migrate existing Web applications to a Serverless architecture.

-• Real-time Communication: Real-time data push based on SSE or WebSocket
+• Real-time Communication: Real-time data push based on SSE or WebSocket.

 Development Approach

-Cloud Development Web Function supports two development approaches:
+HTTP Cloud Function supports two development approaches:

 1. Framework Mode

-// Use functional style.
+// Use functional style

 exports.main = async function(event, context) {